depixusgenome/trackanalysis/doc/CycleApp/cleaning.rst

 #. taking the median of these values over all cycles.
 This last median means
    that |NOISE| is not affected by a few missbehaving cycles.

+In the situation when the framerate is higher than 30Hz, that of the optical instruments, the signal is downsampled appropriatly.
+In practice, this should only affect the micro-wells data.

 A Size Indicator, |DZ|
 ----------------------------------